sptankard/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Click Edit on the first two options and ensure that only Friends can search for you by your email address and phone number.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Click Edit on the first two options and ensure that only Friends can search for you by your email address and phone number.
 For the third option, click Edit and uncheck the box which says Let other search engines link to your timeline.</span>
 		       </div>
 		     </div>